Trump declares war on terrorism ‘a battle between good, evil’ - Nigeria Today

 Trump declares war on terrorism ‘a battle between good, evil’

-The Arab Islamic American Summit in Riyadh is the highlight of Trump’s two-day visit to Saudi Arabia, the birthplace of Islam and the first stop on Trump’s inaugural multi-nation tour as president.

-NAN reports that the U.S. and Gulf Arab countries agreed on Sunday to coordinate their efforts against the financing of terrorist groups.

-The post Trump declares war on terrorism ‘a battle between good, evil’ appeared first on Vanguard News.
+The post Trump declares war on terrorism ‘a battle between good, evil’ appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share